lskd/motd/README.md

 * DEMO_KEY is used in MotdController for demo purposes.
 Get and set your own api key from [NASA](https://api.nasa.gov/#getting-started) for extended use
 * Set your [NASA](https://api.nasa.gov/#getting-started) api key with ENV['NASA_MOTD_API_KEY'] in MotdController
-* rails server -e production requires ENV SECRET_KEY_BASE to be set
+* rails server -e production requires ENV SECRET_KEY_BASE to be configured

 ___
 _TODO_ : push github's Zen of the day thru Yoda api